 UCAT ANZ Access Arrangements

 Applicants applying for access arrangements should read the Inherent requirements for studying medicine in Australia and New Zealand guideline statement and the inherent requirements for the university courses they are applying to.

 What access arrangements can be provided?

-You must apply for approval for the following extended versions of the test:
+You must apply for approval for the following extended versions of the test and other arrangements:

 - UCATSA (140 minutes) standard test time with 5 minute rest breaks before sections